Europes Ariane 6 Rocket Launch Postponed Due To anomaly - UrduPoint

 While there had been some scattered rain in Kourou, teams on the ground had received the green light until just minutes before blast off.

-But after an "anomaly" on the ground was detected, "the only possible decision now is to postpone the launch," said David Cavailloles, the head of the French company Arianespace which operates the rocket.
+"The only possible decision now is to postpone the launch," said Cavailloles.

 "I have no doubt that we will have another flight again soon," he added.